jflinchbaugh/cheshire-cat/README.md

 ## Running

-To start a web server for the application, run:
+To start a web server for the application, run both:

-    lein ring server
+    % lein ring server

-## License

-Copyright © 2018 FIXME
+    % lein cljsbuild auto